kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 [Sedna federated learning example]([sedna/examples/federated_learning/surface_defect_detection at main · kubeedge/sedna (github.com)](https://github.com/kubeedge/sedna/tree/main/examples/federated_learning/surface_defect_detection))

 To match the implementation of federated learning in Sedna, if user want to implement a federated learning algorithm, they can following the below instruction:

+The different between this example and example 3.5.1 is that in this version, client and server communicate through websocket while example 3.5.1 communicate with in memory.

 example path: `example/cifar100/sedna_federeated_learning/fedavg`